 Resource relationships in Managed Service for PostgreSQL

-The main entity used in Managed Service for PostgreSQL is a database cluster.
+The main entity Managed Service for PostgreSQL operates is a database cluster.

-Each cluster consists of one or more DB hosts, which are virtual machines with DBMS servers deployed.
+Each cluster consists of one or multiple database hosts, which are virtual machines with deployed DBMS servers.
 Cluster hosts may reside in different availability zones.
-You can learn more about Yandex Cloud availability zones in Platform overview.
+You can learn more about Yandex Cloud geography in the Platform overview section.

 A cluster of two or more hosts is natively highly available because one of its replica hosts will assume the master role upon the current master host's failure.
-To learn more about how the number of hosts affects cluster availability, see the relevant section.
+To learn more about how the number of hosts affects cluster availability, see this section.

 Note